ECGR4123/5191 Analog and Digital Communications Fall 2020

 14 days after end of semester, since any residual materials may be destroyed

 thereafter.
-Departure from the classroom during any quiz or exam will
+Departure from classroom during any quiz or exam will

 result in a grade of zero.
 Students are responsible for submitting all